Stress response in long-term Buddhist meditation practitioners

 The main objective of this research project was to investigate whether long-term practitioners of Buddhist meditations show an attenuated response to social stress compared to non-meditators.
 To quantify stress reactivity, we used a combination of self-report measures and physiological assessments (salivary cortisol, an index of the hypothalamic-pituitary-adrenal (HPA) axis, and heart rate variability associated with the activity of the parasympathetic nervous system).

-In both arms of the study, we explored the potential mechanisms underlying the stress-attenuating effects of Buddhist meditation, such as cognitive appraisals, self-conscious emotions and cognitions, and emotion regulation.
+Further, we explored the potential mechanisms underlying the stress-attenuating effects of Buddhist meditation, such as cognitive appraisals, self-conscious emotions and cognitions, and emotion regulation.